TroelsMortensen/GitHubIssuesAsReviewComments/README.md

 5. **View line icons**:
    - Look for comment icons (💬) next to line numbers that have associated issues
    - **Hover over the icon** to see a tooltip with all issue comments for that line
+   - Lines with comments are highlighted in alternating shades of green to distinguish between different issues
+6. **Create new issues**:
+   - **Click any line number** - a small icon will appear after 3 seconds
+   - Click the icon to create a new issue referencing that line
+   - **For multi-line ranges**: Click a line number, then shift-click another line number to select a range.
+The icon moves to the end line - click it to create an issue with the full range reference
-6. **Work with issues**:
+7. **Work with issues**:
    - Hover over any comment box to see the full text (it expands vertically)
    - Click the **↗ icon** in the top-right corner of a comment to open the issue in a new window
    - In the new window, you can close the issue or add replies without losing your place in the code
-7. **Navigate between files**: When you click a comment linking to a different file, the extension maintains your context and highlights the relevant line
+8. **Navigate between files**: When you click a comment linking to a different file, the extension maintains your context and highlights the relevant line

 ### Sidebar Controls

-- **Toggle Button**: Click the icon in the GitHub toolbar (top right) to show/hide the sidebar
+- **Toggle Button**: Click the comment icon in the GitHub toolbar (top right) to show/hide the sidebar
 - **Close Button**: Click the × button in the sidebar header to close it
+- **Refresh Button**: Click the ↻ button to refresh the issues list (bypasses cache to show recently closed issues)
-- **Clear Cache**: Click the 🗑️ button next to the close button to refresh the issues list (useful if you just created a new issue)
+- **Clear Cache**: Click the 🗑️ button next to the close button to clear cached issue data

 ## Technical Details